03difoha/1-day-coding/README.md

 #### Play around a bit

 > Let's spend the next 5-10 minutes getting familiar with CSS.
-It doesn't matter if your app looks a bit funny for now.
+It doesn't matter if your website looks a bit funny for now.
 Things you can do:

 > * change the `color` of your `h1` or `h2` elements
 > * align some elements to the `center` (*google* how to do it)